tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

 This is already too much for some.
 But for me it's fine because *no matter what type of note*, those metadata fields are applicable.

+For reference notes I have an extra `people` field, as:

+- it is a useful search filter (e.g., for researchers or authors)
+- the tag name is immediately obvious (the authors name), so there's no cognitive friction to add it.
+- it is not a tag, and therefore does not pollute my tags list (this is important, particularly if you're an Obsidian user and like to display your tags in the graph view).

 ### File Naming

 As hinted at in the above metadata, I use UIDs as file names (4 character alphanumeric, lower case).
 This is for a few reasons:

-- it reduces the friction of providing a good file name
+- it reduces all friction of providing a good file name (the program creates the UID for me...)
 - the file name never needs to be changed
+    - this will prevent link breakage (also if notes are referenced from other apps).
-    - this will prevent link breakage and force you to not use the note's filename as natural language in your sentences.
-For example, this
+    - this will force you not to use the note's filename as natural language in your sentences, as if your program updates link titles for you this
       \[[sentence]] will become ridiculous if the `sentence.md` is renamed to `chicken.md`.
-- links remain small and tidy when viewing in a raw format
+- links remain small and tidy when viewing in a raw format (I write in neovim)
 - files are super easy to locate and process if needed
-- basically everything to do with programmatically working with the Zettelkasten via the terminal or scripts becomes way faster and much more fail safe
+    - Locating the file `s5wf.md` in my file system is laughably easier than `cool...AI...note.md`, as I have 20+ notes with 'AI' in the title.

 > I use [zk](https://github.com/zk-org/zk) which handles UIDs incredibly well.
 > Notes are created with a title and are searchable and linkable by that title,